rachedkko/jabref/README.md

 - LatexParser Tests **(LATEXPARSERTESTS)**

   - Along with modifications to LatexParser should come their tests

+- LatexCitationTabViewModel and LatexParserResult Refactoring, and New File Watcher **(ENERGYSAVING)**

+  - From our current progress, additional refactoring and implementation of a new file watcher was requested in order to improve on our current implementation, such that it will reduce computational time and energy costs when running the project.

 Optional (point 3): trace tests to requirements.